-Figure 5-7 though Figure 5-9 show the minority populations by census block group in the E1 Build Alternative RSA.
+Figure 5-7 through Figure 5-9 show the minority populations by census block group in the E1 Build Alternative RSA.
+There are block groups designated as EJ populations based on minority percentage directly south of Palmdale, which includes the Boulders at the Lake Mobile Home Park east of the alignment.
 The block groups within the portion of the Central Subsection that pass through the ANF, including SGMNM, are not minority EJ populations.
 However, the Central Subsection overlaps many minority EJ block groups in the San Fernando Valley within the Sylmar, Pacoima, and Sun Valley neighborhoods.
 These neighborhoods, which feature large populations that identify as Hispanic, are more densely developed than the unincorporated portions of the Central Subsection.